apollographql/blog/README.md

 [Follow this guide](https://wpengine.com/support/local/) to install Local on your machine, connect to our WP Engine account, and pull the `apollographql` site.

+By default, Local uses it's own routing solution to serve Wordpress instances at the `.local` TLD.
+To run this site locally, you'll need to disable this feature by going into Preferences > Advanced > Router Mode, and selecting "localhost" from the dropdown.

 Once you have a local copy of our Wordpress instance up and running, you're ready to start the Gatsby local development environment...

 ## Local development